Painted Basement Ceiling (How-To, Tips, and Lessons Learned)

-In an effort to upgrade my unfinished basement, I wanted an alternative to acoustic tile or a drywall ceiling.
+During my efforts to upgrade my unfinished basement, I wanted an alternative to the typical acoustic tile drop ceiling or drywall ceiling.
 Fred told me of his tentative plans to paint his open basement ceiling dark brown.
 After some research, I decided to go with a light color to keep a more open feeling.
 Airless spraying seemed the only viable option to achieve this, and Fred offered me the use of his Wagner Airless Sprayer.
-Here’s a picture of the ceiling before the job:
+Here’s a picture of the ceiling before the job.

-I was hoping that 2½ gallons would cover the area, but the open beams and bare wood took almost 7 gallons to cover with a light second coat.
-5 gallons of flat latex paint was enough for a first and second coat over the primer.
+I was hoping that 2½ gallons would cover the area, but the open beams and bare wood took almost seven gallons to cover with a light second coat.
+Five gallons of flat latex paint was enough for a first and second coat over the primer.
 Overall, I’m very pleased with the results.
 My wife will use this as her craft workshop for stamping, and with a some more finish work, it should work very well for that.
-Here’s what the ceiling looked like after the job:
+Here’s what the ceiling looked like after the job.

 How-To, Tips, and Lessons Learned for Spraying the Ceiling